paich64/C64MEGA65/doc/temp_alpha_bugs.md

 ### On Screen Menu

-* There are known bugs in the on-screen-menu such as showing menu items as "selected" that are not (for example after you opened the Help menu) or such as showing the menu selection bar at odd positions.
+* There are known bugs in the on-screen-menu such as showing menu items as "selected" that are not (for example after you opened the Help menu)

-* Strange (no reproduction steps yet) "dual selection" in some menu close/reopen/maybe reset inbetween cases

 ### System